yuhasem/FeebasFinder/README.md

 6831 possible Trendy Phrases, only providing 1 Trendy Phrase will find multiple possible FIDs.

-Taking into account a dry battery will limit the starting RNG seeds for each TID, and there is a plan to make that part of the configuration.
+Taking into account a dry battery limits the potential RNG seeds that can generate the TID.
+This speeds up the search and returns more precise results, at the expense that you can no longer see a second trendy phrase to narrow reults even further.

 ## The nitty-gritty technical details